fabioquarantini/scrollmenu/README.md

 `onScrollMenuTop` : This event is triggered when scroll reaches top

 `onScrollMenuBottom` : This event is triggered when scroll reaches bottom

+`onScrollMenuOffsetIn` : This event is triggered when scroll is in offset

+`onScrollMenuOffsetOut` : This event is triggered when scroll is out of offset

 ##### Example:
 ```javascript